ibbles/LearningUnreal/Lightmass.md

-An implementation of baked lightmaps for [[Global Illumination]].
+A stand-alone application shipped with Unreal Engine that builds baked lightmaps for [[Static Lighting]] and [[Global Illumination]].
 Only works for [[Light Source]] with static or stationary [[Mobility]] and [[Actor|Actors]] with static [[Mobility]].
 Gives better performance than dynamic [[Global Illumination]] techniques such as [[Light Propagation Volume]]

-The Lightmass tool is a stand-alone application that is run as part of the project packaging, or from the Build menu, and results in [[Lightmap|Lightmaps]] used during rendering.
+The Lightmass tool is a stand-alone application that is run as part of the project packaging, or from the Build menu, and results in [[Lightmap|Lightmaps]] used during rendering of static objects.

+Lightmass can work in a distributed mode where multiple machines cooperate to build lighting for a level.

 # Requirements